sourcegraph/sourcegraph-public-snapshot/doc/integration/browser_extension.md

 1. Click the Sourcegraph extension icon in the browser toolbar to open the settings page.
     - Ensure that the Sourcegraph URL is correct.
 It must point to your own Sourcegraph instance to work on private code.
     - Check whether any permissions must be granted.
-If so, the settings page will display an alert with a **Grant permissions** button.
+If so, the settings page will offer you to "grant the Sourcegraph browser extension additional permissions".
 1. On some code hosts, you need to be signed in (to the code host) to use the browser extension.
 Try signing in.

 ## Privacy